jorgadev/code-teams/README.md

 - add teams button not responsive on md-sreens
 - email changes but username don't (must change both)
 - when typing a message, whole page re-renders
-- a litle padding/margin in team (heigh too big or something)
+- ~~a litle padding/margin in team (heigh too big or something)~~
+- loop through usernames when adding user is not proper way cuz username can be changed

 ## License